 “Could be,” I agreed.
 “But I don't think so.”

 “I'm honored,” he chuckled.
 “And hope that you won't be mistaken.”

-I didn't think I would.
+I didn't think so.
 Chase seemed similar to me.
-Like someone, I could relate to.
-The kind of guy to take things as they come, let them roll over them.
+Like someone I could relate to.
+The kind of guy to take things as they come.
 I liked that.

 I wanted to ask him his story.
 What he was doing out in bumfuck nowhere.
 People didn't pass through often, so there had to be something he was hiding from, running from.
 It was none of my business though, and I wasn't the kind to pry.